frankstepanski/node-express-course/week3/readme.md

 app.use(morgan("dev"));
 ```

-Now, we will get a more detailed log of the request in the console.
+Now, we will get a more detailed log of the request in the console (you will see lots useful stuff later).  :wink:

 ![morgan middleware](images/morgan-console.png)